 As a part of our commitment to sustainability and recognizing our leadership position in the restaurant industry, we partner with a number of organizations and companies in order to work collaboratively on sustainability and bring solutions to scale within our industry.
 Some of our key partnerships include:

-- Food Waste Reduction Alliance (FWRA): FWRA is a part of the National Restaurant Association and its Converse Green program.
-We are working with a number of other organizations including Grocery Manufacturers Association, Food Marketing Institute, and other restaurant companies in partnership with FWRA to better understand ways we can reduce and divert food waste from our operations.
+Food Waste Reduction Alliance (FWRA) is a part of the National Restaurant Association and its Converse Green program.
+We are working with a number of other organizations and other restaurant companies in partnership with FWRA to better understand ways we can reduce and divert food waste from our operations.

-- Feeding America: As a “Mission Partner” to Feeding America®, the nation's leading domestic hunger-relief organization, we donated more than $4 million to this organization since 2008 and work with this important organization on an ongoing basis.
-For example, each year, we dedicate a portion of our proceeds from one of our featured cakes to Feeding America.
+As a “Mission Partner” to Feeding America®, the nation's leading domestic hunger-relief organization, we donated more than $4.6 million to this organization since 2008 and continue to work with this important organization on an ongoing basis.
+For example, each year, we dedicate a portion of our proceeds from one of our featured cheesecakes to Feeding America.
 Additionally, each September, staff members across the country support “Hunger Action Month,” Feeding America’s month-long campaign to bring awareness to and help fight domestic hunger, by donating peanut butter to local food banks.
-In 2016, our generous staff members donated more than 225,000 pounds of peanut butter.
+In 2018, our generous staff members donated more than 267,000 pounds of peanut butter to the cause.

-- Collaboration: Thinking beyond the actions of our own company, we are partnering with a number of other companies, NGO’s, and many fellow restaurateurs to pursue sustainability solutions that we, alone, could not do.
+Collaboration: Thinking beyond the actions of our own company, we are partnering with a number of other companies, NGOs, and many fellow restaurateurs to pursue sustainability solutions that we, alone, could not accomplish.
 We are always looking for partners who are interested in working with us to build a more sustainable future.